How to Get Into UCLA: Admissions Data and Strategies

 To accomplish these goals we will touch on the following topics:

-- SAT, ACT, and GPAs of UCLA applicants
+- SAT/ACT policy at UCLA and GPAs of admitted applicants

 - The demographics of current UCLA undergraduates